-Children are a family’s most precious asset, yet in some families, children are not given the love or the care that they should rightfully be given.
-In some homes, children are instead subjected to physical, verbal, or other attacks that cause them harm.
+Children are a family’s most precious asset.
+However, in some families, children do not receive the love or the care that they deserve.
+In some homes, children instead experience physical, verbal, or other attacks that cause them harm.
 Instead of living with their parents’ love, these children live in fear.
-This problem can be exacerbated by alcohol, which can make parents more angry or aggressive toward their children.
+Alcohol only worsens the problem, as it can make parents more angry or aggressive toward their children.
 In some instances, alcohol may even be a trigger for the abuse.
-The damage that alcohol and abuse can cause a child can last a lifetime if the proper help and therapy.
+The damage that alcohol and abuse can cause a child can last a lifetime without proper help and therapy.
 Alcoholism and child abuse are a tragic combination, but it doesn’t have to be this way.

 The Link Between Alcoholism and Child Abuse